-- Check that your customer has received the invoice: a common reason for late payment is a customer claiming that they have not received your invoice.
+A common reason for late payment is a customer claiming that they have not received your invoice.
 By remaining diligent and following up on sent invoices in plenty of time, you leave the option open to resend the correspondence BEFORE the Christmas and New Year’s break.

 Christmas is the perfect time of year to show appreciation for customers who pay on time!
 You could include an option on end of year invoices for prompt payers to receive a small discount.

-- Chase up overdue invoices immediately: obviously it goes without saying that as soon as invoices fall due you should chase them up.
+Obviously it goes without saying that as soon as invoices fall due you should chase them up.
 You are entitled to this payment.
 Customers will often have a lot to wrap-up as they approach year end, and a small nudge can be enough to remind them of what their priorities should be.

-- Target customers with a history of late payments: do not be afraid to be robust, especially with customers who are consistently making late payments.
+Do not be afraid to be robust, especially with customers who are consistently making late payments.
 Companies will often have a handful of customers who are responsible for the majority of late payments, so targeting these people early is a good exercise in helping to protect cashflow.

-- Send a Letter Before Action: on average the Lovetts Letter Before Action (LBA) is effective in 86% of all cases, with no further action being required.
+On average the Lovetts Letter Before Action (LBA) is effective in 86% of all cases, with no further action being required.
 At just £1.50 for an email version, it’s a fast, efficient way to stay on top of outstanding payments.

-- Issue Court Proceedings: whether it is approaching Christmas or not, if pre-action correspondence has been ignored then again, you are entitled to this payment, and it is time to consider legal action.
+Whether it is approaching Christmas or not, if pre-action correspondence has been ignored then again, you are entitled to this payment, and it is time to consider legal action.
 The first step here is issuing a court claim, and you can find out more here.